pingcap/docs/tidb-cloud/config-s3-and-gcs-access.md

 1. Get the Google Cloud Service Account ID of the target TiDB cluster.

-    1. In the TiDB Cloud Admin console, choose a target project and a target cluster deployed on the Google Cloud Platform, and then click **Load Data** in the upper-right corner.
+    1. In the TiDB Cloud Admin console, choose a target project and a target cluster deployed on the Google Cloud Platform, and then click **Import Data** in the upper-right corner.
     2. Click **Show Google Cloud Service Account ID**, and then copy the Service Account ID.

 2. In the Google Cloud Platform (GCP) Management Console, go to **IAM & Admin** > **Roles**, and then check whether a role with the following read-only permissions of the storage container exists.